 First, a bit of background to set the context.
 As a marketing speaker and marketing coach, I market and sell to two audiences.

-1. For marketing coaching, I market to small business owners, consultants and professional services firms.
+1. For marketing coaching, I market to speakers, consultants, coaches, and independent experts.

 2. For speaking, I market to conferences, associations and various industry groups.